 Duties and responsibilities:

-Frequently, biomedical engineers supervise biomedical equipment maintenance technicians, investigate medical equipment failure, and advise hospitals and installing new equipment.
+equipment maintenance technicians, investigate medical equipment failure, and

-Biomedical engineers work in hospitals, universities, industry, and research laboratories.
+Biomedical engineers work in hospitals, universities,

 Average salary: $29,000-$600,000